-One of the most important and sometimes difficult decisions that we have to make in life is who we will and will not travel through life with.
+One of the most important, and sometimes difficult, decisions we have to make is who we will and will not travel through life with.
 Relationships are the most complex aspects of our lives and if you truly want to be happy and become the best version of yourself, you have to hold high standards for those you initially bring into your inner circle.

-It is not cold-hearted or selfish to let go of negative groups of people or individuals that do not bring out your positive emotions and qualities, raise you higher, or make you happy and proud of who you are as an individual.
+It is not cold-hearted or selfish to let go of or avoid individuals that do not bring out your most positive emotions and best qualities on a regular basis.

 “It doesn’t take a lot of strength to hang on.
 It takes a lot of strength to let go.” – J. C. Watts, American politician from Oklahoma who was a college football quarterback for the Oklahoma Sooners.

-If you are looking for your own happiness, it stands to reason that you must look at and give yourself permission to follow your own likes and dislikes and surround yourself with those who will support your decisions and encourage you to climb even higher.
+If you truly want to be happy in life, you must give yourself permission to let go and surround yourself with those who will support your dreams and encourage you to reach for the stars.

-Make sure you are spending time with people who have the qualities that you want to acquire or the career you want to have.
-Search for mentors and the type of people who you want to be most like as you get older.
-For example, if you want to be a writer, join a writers group.
+Seek those who have the qualities you want to acquire or the career you want to have.
+Search for mentors and the type of people you want to be most like as you get older.
+For example, if you want to become a writer, join a writers group at school or online.
 If you want to be an athlete, join a team and surround yourself with other athletes while seeking the advice of many different coaches.
 If you would like to become an entrepreneur, join online business groups or talk to local business owners and ask lots of questions AND… if you want to be a kind and honest person who is respected by many, surround yourself with kind and honest people who deserve your respect.

 It will always be your choice to determine who you will and will not travel through life with as you get older, and it will always be your decision to choose the type of person you want to become.

-Choose wisely… for you will ultimately become a reflection of them when you decide to look in the mirror.
+Choose wisely and remember, you will ultimately become a reflection of those you surround yourself with when you look in the mirror.

 “You are the average of the five people you spend the most time with.” – Jim Rohn, American entrepreneur, author and motivational speaker.